 1. Poverty is the rule, not the exception.
 For most people life just isn’t as good as it is for you and I, the comfortable people from a country rich enough to allow us the literacy, time and Internet access to read blogs written by well-meaning left liberals.
 Poverty-as-rule-not -exception is difficult to bend our minds around because we tend to base our views about the world on direct experience.
 If people around us seem mostly well-fed and content, then why shouldn’t everybody else be?

 Although things are improving, a huge chunk of the world’s population remain poor.
-Over a fifth of humans, 1.29 billion, are considered extremely poor .
+Nearly a fifth of humans, 1.29 billion, are considered extremely poor .
 In effect the equivalent of every man, woman and child in Europe, the United States and the Middle East scrape by on 75 British pence a day adjusted for the cost of living in each country.
 About a third of the world lives on less than $2 a day.
 The poorest half of the world – 3.5 billion people – own only 0.71% of the world’s wealth between them.

 A billion people live in chronic hunger.
 Nearly a third of all children are chronically malnourished, which unless addressed before the age of two often leaves them stunted and mentally impaired.
 A sixth of the world’s adults can’t read or write and many more have only rudimentary literacy.
 Sub-Saharan Africa has only two doctors for every 10,000 people, which is partly why on average its inhabitants live to an average age of 56.